ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 in-situ and generate descriptive metadata about radar volumes.
 For example CFADs, (Yueter and Houze 1995) and QVPs (Ryzhkov et al, 2016) that are easier to download and can guide further data discovery.
-Accordingly code that can achieve this, especially novel new techniques in providing summary data will be prioritized.
+Accordingly code that can achieve this, especially novel new techniques in providing summary data, will be prioritized.

 In the roadmap survey, the need for cell tracking was raised.
 In general, it is preferred that code dealing with Py-ART generated grids becomes part of a